new single releases on March 26th 2021

 Her forthcoming releases are original songs, inspired by love, loss and the ongoing impact of the global pandemic.
 They follow songs released last year featuring covers from some of the world's best known and most powerful female stars, including Pink and Sarah McLachlan.

 Style and Influences

 Growing up with an eclectic mix of music, from Otis Reading, Jimi Hendrix and Aerosmith to Mumford and Sons, Muse and Red Hot Chilli Peppers, Donna’s style is a fusion of old school pop, rock, blues, soul and ballads.
-Favourite artists are also varied, but powerful, vocal women feature highly on her list, including Annie Lennox, Cher and Stevie Nicks, to Nina Simone, Dido, Mariah Carey and Florence Welch.
+Favourite artists are also varied, but powerful, vocal women feature highly on her list, including Annie Lennox, Cher and Stevie Nicks, to Nina Simone, Dido, Tori Amos and Florence Welch.

 Inspired by well-known radio stations like Radio 1, Radio 2 and Heart, alongside the more intimate and informal community stations such as Spirit FM and Splash, Donna loves the mix of commercial songs and ‘good banter’ that radio offers and has featured on many live sessions.

 She has a mature and pure vocal and is a lyrical songwriter with a piano ballad bias, using real experiences to fuel her songs and decisions.

 Donna worked as a jobbing actress and singer for many years, enjoying much success and acclaim on stage, and meeting many of her music idols working as a personal shopper at one of London’s most exclusive department stores.
 However, following a period of heartbreak, Donna returned home to the coast to reset, recharge and rediscover her passion for song-writing.
 Through this, she discovered her own sound.